MelroyCaeiro/Image-Colour-Detection/README.md

 # Image-Colour-Detection

-Tool to identify the most dominant colour in an image, and produces a palette as well as a wallpaper of that colour according to the specified dimensions.
+Tool to identify the most dominant colour in an image, which is then used to produce a colour palette and wallpaper of that colour according to the user-specified dimensions.

 Can be used to create colour palettes for designing posters based on an image.